bysnupy/memos/OpenStack/OpenStack__ocata_staging_part1.md

 -|-|-
 1 | Installation test for 1 controller and 1 compute nodes using packstack | virtual servers
-2 | Adding 1 compute node to existing nodes with packstack | virtual servers 3 | VRRP/DVR configuration on the existing 2 compute nodes | virtual servers
-4 | Installation test for 1 controller and 1 compute nodes using packstack | physical servers
+2 | Adding 1 compute node to existing nodes with packstack | virtual servers 3 | DVR configuration on the existing 2 compute nodes | virtual servers 4 | Installation test for 1 controller and 1 compute nodes using packstack | physical servers

 ### Environment Information